Fine structure from normal iterability: Introduction

-We will also establish some other facts of independent interest.
 We now list the main theorems we will prove.
 We work throughout with pure $L[\es]$ premice with Mitchell-Steel indexing, but allowing extenders of superstrong type in their extender sequence.
-The background theory is $\ZF$ (though it is straightforward to see that most of the results do not require much of $\ZF$).
+The background theory is ZF (though it is straightforward to see that most of the results do not require much of ZF).

 \begin{tm*}[Solidity and universality, \ref{thm:solidity}] Let $m<\om$.
-Then every $m$-sound, $(m,\om_1+1)$-iterable premouse is $(m+1)$-solid and $(m+1)$-universal.\footnote{Note that we follow Zeman \cite{imlc} in our use of the terminology \emph{$(m+1)$-solid}, in that we do not incorporate $(m+1)$-universality into it; see also \cite[\S1.1]{extmax}.
+Then every $m$-sound, $(m,\om_1+1)$-iterable premouse is $(m+1)$-solid and $(m+1)$-universal.\footnote{Note that we follow Zeman \cite{imlc} in our use of the terminology \emph{$(m+1)$-solid}, in that we do not incorporate $(m+1)$-universality into it; see also \cite[\S1.2(Fine structure)]{extmax}.
 This is in contrast to Mitchell-Steel \cite{fsit} and Steel \cite{outline}, where $(m+1)$-solidity incorporates $(m+1)$-universality by definition.}\end{tm*}